pgrange/nelevator/README.md

 $> curl localhost:12045/secret123
 ```

-## REST API

- GET /<id>
- -> return next event for elevator <id> as a JSON object.
+The next event for elevator <id> is returned as a JSON object.
+Event can be one of ''call'', ''go'', ''enter'', ''exit'' or ''nothing''.
-    Return HTTP/400 if elevator is not in a state to
-    receive new event.
-For instance if it has not made
-    any move between two GET requests.

-    Event can be one of call, go, enter, exit or nothing.
+For instance:
 * elevator called at second floor :
     { "event": "call",
       "floor": 2 }

 * elevator asked to go to third floor :
     { "event": "go",
       "floor": 3 }

 * 2 people have entered the elevator :
     { "event": "enter",
       "people": 2 }

 * 1 people have exited the elevator :
     { "event": "exit",
       "people": 1 }

 * nothing happened :
     { "event": "nothing" }

+ This request will fail with HTTP/403 if you try to get next event for a crashed or unitialized elevator.
+See how to register a new elevator or reset a crashed one for more information.

  PUT /<id>
  -> Creates or reset an elevator.
 This will result